-What are top must know design patterns?
+What are the top must-know software design patterns?

 Image